Copyright © Wolverhampton Photographic Society 2025

 Photographs on this page are Copyright © Jo Zaluska

 I have loved photography since I was a child.
 My first camera was Smena, a low cost 35 mm film camera and I remember taking it everywhere and photographing everything with really no idea what I was doing.
 Years later I bought myself Kodak VR35, a very trendy point and shoot camera at the time, which I abused terribly during when travelling.
 Then came different priorities – family, work, different hobbies, but eventually about thirteen years ago I decided to go back to photography, and purchase myself a Canon PowerShot S3, and that was when I started learning the basics of a camera, the aperture, the shutter speed etc. Later on I replaced it with Canon 1100D, my first DSLR camera, which still serves me well as a backup camera during my travels to different parts of the world.
-I also own a Canon 7D.
+I also owned a Canon 7D, then a Canon RP and now the Canon R5.
 I love travelling and my photography is mostly based on my travels, so in other words - travel photography is the one I’m mostly into therefore including landscapes.
 I also enjoy street photography and architecture, especially abandoned buildings.
 I have a very basic knowledge of using photo editing software.
 The one I have chosen to use is Lightroom and I use it mostly for cropping, adjusting or optimizing my pictures.
 However, since I became a WPS member, I have started discovering its secrets, and I’m finding it to be a great fun.
 I must admit that joining WPS was the best decision I have made for years and wish I had done it earlier.
 I really enjoy our Tuesday nights, lectures given by professional photographers and competition nights.
 It is very interesting and educating to listen to the constructive critique of the judges.

 Jo Zaluska